Annapurna Circuit Trek in October

 • Keep your backpack as light as possible.
 And also, pack your preferred snacks for the trek.

-• As October is a popular trekking month, it is advisable to reserve the accommodations in advance.
+• As October is a popular trekking month, reserving the accommodations in advance is advisable.

 You may also like: